Flying: Confessions of a Free Woman

 Flying: Confessions of a Free Woman is a 2006 documentary film by Jennifer Fox.
-In six one-hour episodes, Fox travels from country to country with her camera recording numerous candid conversations, mostly with women.
+In six one-hour episodes, Fox travels across countries with her camera recording numerous candid conversations, mostly with women.
 Its autobiographical dramatic narrative acts as a starting point to introduce reflections on various social and political issues of a modern female life, including marriage, reproductive rights, divorce, childbirth, sexual abuse, and female genital mutilation.
 The film is notable for its conversational "Pass the Camera" filming technique and is an example of cinéma vérité.

 Theatrical Release and Critical Reception

 Flying premiered at the International Documentary Film Festival in Amsterdam (IDFA) on November 22, 2006, and domestically at the Sundance Film Festival on January 18, 2007; in both cases, it appeared as a Special Event.
 Following Sundance, Flying appeared at festivals in Croatia, Sweden, Greece, Israel, Canada, England, Italy, and France.
 Its US theatrical debut occurred July 4, 2007 at the Film Forum in New York City, and then embarked on a US theatrical tour, appearing in Chicago, Santa Monica, Hollywood, Minneapolis, San Francisco, Austin, Boston, and other cities.

-Flying was very well received by critics on merit of both theme and form.
+Flying was well received by critics on merit of both theme and form.
 In The New York Times, reviewer Jeanette Catsoulis described it as "an addictive soap about sexuality and sisterhood."
-The New York Times had previously done a feature story on Flying in which John Anderson called itAn eclectic mix of film languages, including verite, self-shooting, diaries, narration, and what Ms. Fox calls 'passing the camera,' in which her subjects shoot one another as well as her.
+The New York Times had previously done a feature story on Flying in which John Anderson called it:An eclectic mix of film languages, including verite, self-shooting, diaries, narration, and what Ms. Fox calls 'passing the camera,' in which her subjects shoot one another as well as her.
 A personal memoir, feminist manifesto and examination of Global Woman!
 Ms. Fox seems intent on reflecting something altogether outside movies.
 Or even nonfiction.
 Balzac perhaps.
 Or George Eliot.

-The film also benefited from the endorsement of the Sex and the City creator Candace Bushnell, who said it "should be required viewing for all women."
+The film was endorsed by Sex and the City creator Candace Bushnell, who said it "should be required viewing for all women."